 Can I form the thin mint cookie dough into logs instead of rolling it out?

 You can, but I prefer to roll the dough out, chill it, then cut out the rounds using a circle cookie cutter.
-It gives all the cookies a nice consistent round shape.
+It gives all the cookies a nice, consistent round shape.

 What size round cookie cutter should I use?

-I used the 1.75" round cookie cutter, but you can also go as small as a 1.5" round cookie cutter.
+I used the 1.75″ round cookie cutter, but you can also go as small as a 1.5″ round cookie cutter.
 They both come from this awesome set of round cookie cutters I have from Ateco.
-I've used them for my homemade peppermint patties recipe as well.
+I’ve used them for my Homemade Peppermint Patties recipe as well.
 I highly recommend them!

 Do I need to chill the cookies once they’ve been cut out?

-No, it's not necessary, just a recommendation.
+No, it’s not necessary, just a recommendation.
 I like to chill mine for 20-30 minutes while I preheat my oven.
-Yes, my oven takes almost 20 minutes to get to the correct temperature.

-Homemade Thin Mints
+The BEST Homemade Thin Mints

 Author: Jennifer